quietui/quiet/docs/docs/index.md

 ## Manually importing <quiet-badge variant="destructive" data-no-outline data-no-anchor>Advanced</quiet-badge>

-If you don't want to use the autoloader, you can import components manually from the CDN or from a local npm installation.
-For npm, use the following command to install Quiet.
+If you don't want to use the autoloader, you can import components manually from npm installation or from the CDN.
+Quiet provides two npm packages to pick from, depending on how you want to use it.

+- [`@quietui/quiet`](https://www.npmjs.com/package/@quietui/quiet) - use this if you're using a bundler or a framework
+- [`@quietui/quiet-browser`](https://www.npmjs.com/package/@quietui/quiet-browser) - use this if you're using Quiet directly in a browser or serving it via CDN

+The following command will install Quiet via npm.

 ```sh
 npm install @quietui/quiet
 ```

-First, add the [default theme](/docs/theming) and the [optional CSS reset](/docs/restyle).
+Add the [default theme](/docs/theming) and the [optional CSS reset](/docs/restyle).
 You may need to configure your app to serve the `dist` folder from a path of your choice.

 ```html
 <!-- Quiet styles -->